 NOTE: Effective November 2008, the "Intake ILA" (short form) is considered a separate assessment tool from the "Full ILA".
-Though most of the questions are identical, the Intake section of the "Intake ILA" and contains some questions that do not appear in the Intake section of the "Full ILA".
-Additional "ILA Intake" only questions are noted when applicable.
+Though most of the questions are identical, the Intake section of the "Intake ILA" contains some questions that do not appear in the Intake section of the "Full ILA".